ahull002/SP_data_engineering_open-ended-capstone/README.md

 * For-Hire Vehicle Trip Records (CSV) – 15,578,784 KB
 * High Volume For-Hire Vehicle Trip Records (CSV) – 183,361,248 KB

-__Question 3.__ The volume you will be using for your capstone As of December 2020, I plan on utilizing all 288 gigabytes of the Historical Load, and I will delta load the new storage location by the number of months from December to the month when the capstone is due.
+__Question 3.__ The volume you will be using for your capstone?

+As of December 2020, I plan on utilizing all 288 gigabytes of the Historical Load, and I will delta load the new storage location by the number of months from December to the month when the capstone is due.

-__Question 4.__ Why do you think this is a good data source to be used for the capstone I believe this is a good data source as the data is extensive and has large delta loads that are still active and will help people analyze the end product versus spending time wrangling the data itself.
+__Question 4.__ Why do you think this is a good data source to be used for the capstone?

+I believe this is a good data source as the data is extensive and has large delta loads that are still active and will help people analyze the end product versus spending time wrangling the data itself.

 __Project Pros & Cons:__